blog-banner

 Source: Flickr

 Having a septic tank requires one to be a little more diligent about water use and waste disposal.
-Septic systems are more prone to damage than city sewer systems.
-Many substances can't be broken down by the enzymes and bacteria in your tank; these substances can eliminate the bacteria needed to treat the wastewater and even clog your system.
+Septic systems are more prone to damage compared to city sewer systems.
+Many substances can't be broken down by the enzymes and bacteria in your tank; said substances can eliminate the bacteria needed to treat the wastewater and clog your system.
 So, here are some tips to follow:

 • Reduce your water consumption by installing, for example, low-flow faucets, showerheads, and toilets.
 Also, fix all leaks.

-• Use single-ply tissues and toilet paper; some are specifically septic system-friendly.
+• Use single-ply toilet paper, tissues, and paper towels; some are septic system-friendly.

-• It is sometimes forbidden, and may be dangerous, to dispose of some items via a channel that leads to your tank: fabrics, bleach, paint, aerosols, glues, solvents (in other words, flammable materials), cigarette butts, medications, cosmetics, drain cleaners, antibacterial soaps, and feminine hygiene products (tampons and sanitary napkins).
+• Don’t dispose of the following items/products through a channel leading to your septic tank: fabrics, bleach, paint, aerosols, glues, solvents (in other words, flammable materials), cigarette butts, medications, cosmetics, drain cleaners, antibacterial soaps, and feminine hygiene products.

 septic tank